top of page

 How do I stop my apples from turning brown if I prep them early?

 Granny Smith apples are naturally slow to oxidize.
-However, for other varieties, soak the cubes for 5 minutes in a mixture of 1 cup water and 1.5 teaspoons of salt, then rinse.
+For other varieties, soak the cubes for 5 minutes in a mixture of 1 cup water and 1.5 teaspoons of salt, then rinse.
 The salt ions prevent the oxygen from reacting with the enzyme.

 Can I make the vinaigrette in advance?

-Absolutely.
-In fact, the flavors of the minced red onion and orange marmalade meld much better after sitting for an hour.
+Absolutely!
+In fact, the flavors of the minced red onion and orange marmalade meld better after sitting for an hour.
 Keep it in a sealed jar in the fridge for up to a week.

 How do I keep the greens from getting soggy?

-The golden rule of salad assembly: never dress the "bed" until the moment you serve.
-For smaller households, I recommend only dressing the portion you are eating immediately.
+The golden rule of salad assembly: never dress the "bed" until you serve it.
+For smaller households, I recommend only dressing the portion you’re eating immediately.

 I’d Love to Hear From You: